Tsallis Holographic Dark Energy Reconsidered: Observational constraints and its cosmological implications

-The estimated values of the model parameters using the Pantheon sample and OHD are given in Table \ref{Table:0}.
-The minimum $\chi^{2}_{c}$ is obtained as $1053.68$.
-The $\chi^{2}_{dof}=\frac{\chi^{2}_{min}}{n-n_{p}}$ is the minimum $\chi^{2}$ function per degrees of freedom where $n$ is the number of data points and $n_{p}$ is the number of model parameters.
-The $\chi^{2}$ goodness of fit, $\chi^{2}_{d.o.f.}=0.978$ i.e., around unity.
-The estimated value of coupling constant is obtained to be positive that in turns contribute a positive interaction term.
-Hence the energy transfer is from THDE to dark matter and thereby satisfying the Le Chatelier-Braun principle \cite{pavon2009chatelier,al2020generalized}.
+The estimated values of the model parameters using the SNIa data and OHD are given in the third row of Table \ref{tab:1}.
+The minimum $\chi^{2}_{f}$ is obtained as $1071.352$.
+The obtained value of $\chi^{2}$ goodness of fit, $\chi^{2}_{d.o.f.}=0.995$, i.e., around unity.